raspberrypilearning/infrared-bird-box/WORKSHEET.md

 ##Introduction

-To begin with, pupils should appreciate that garden birds are very choosy about where they build their nest.
-The bird box will need to be located out of any predator's reach, away from any prevailing winds and nowhere near a bird table or feeder.
+Garden birds are very choosy about where they build their nest so in order to get good results from this activity, the bird box will need to be located out of any predator's reach, away from any prevailing winds and nowhere near a bird table or feeder.

 Once a bird has moved in, the box must not be disturbed until they have finished breeding; this is usually between October and January in the UK.
 If something goes wrong you can't just open the box and fiddle with your wires or adjust the camera, as this will traumatise the birds and could cause eggs or hatchlings to be abandoned.